ddnexus/pagy/playground.md

 #### 4. Calendar App

-Interactive showcase/repro for the calendar extra:
+This is an interactive showcase/repro for the calendar extra:

 !!!success Try it now!